projectcalico/calico/docs/source/etcd-architecture.rst

 ~~~~~~~~~~~~

 etcd stores the data for the Calico network in a distributed, consistent,
-fault-tolerant manner.
-This set of properties ensures that the Calico network
+fault-tolerant manner (for cluster sizes of at least 3 etcd nodes).
+This set of
-is always in a known-good state, while allowing for some number of the machines
+properties ensures that the Calico network is always in a known-good state,
-hosting etcd to fail or become unreachable.
+while allowing for some number of the machines hosting etcd to fail or become unreachable.

 This distributed storage of Calico data also improves the ability of the Calico
 components to read from the database (which is their most common operation), as